 Top Use Cases And HR Analytics Objectives

-By measuring key data points from employee surveys, gamification, employee events, and activities participation, suggestion boxes to give a measure for “ happiness quotient” that will help the organization identify what areas it needs to invest more, to promote higher employee engagement and affinity.
+By measuring key data points from employee surveys, gamification, employee events, and activities participation, suggestion boxes to give a measure of “happiness quotient” that will help the organization identify what areas it needs to invest more, to promote higher employee engagement and affinity.

 By building useful models to predict the gaps in productivity, analyze the reasons such as expanding capabilities, workforce churn, lack of training, etc. and utilize the power of prescriptive analytics to help HR managers hold the levers and proactively address the future staffing needs and answer the following key questions.